LakshBhambhani/Swiffee-Minikame-Simulator/README.md

 Open the window and start coding with The Java API (no need to worry, you need to code in java and you definitely know this language):

 Classes used:
-Java - the analyzer of the code the user inputs SimulatorWindow - the window and graphics of the Quadruped Simulator - the panel drawing the body and legs of the Quadruped Body - the blueprint class representing the body of the Quadruped Legs - the blueprint class representing the legs of the Quadruped FullBody - the class instantiating the Body and Legs classes SFTPBean - protocol for sending the code the user programmed to the robot ScpTo - actually sends code from laptop to robot ConnectToBot - executes the code on the robot
+Java - the analyzer of the code the user inputs SimulatorWindow - the window and graphics of the Quadruped Simulator - the panel drawing the body and legs of the Quadruped Body - the blueprint class representing the body of the Quadruped Legs - the blueprint class representing the legs of the Quadruped FullBody - the class instantiating the Body and Legs classes SFTPBean - protocol for sending the code the user programmed to the robot ScpTo - calls SFTPBean to send code to robot ConnectToBot - executes the code on the robot

 Responsibilities:
 Laksh does things not in java while I do simple simulator stuff